-1. Remove the headlight assembly mounting screws located at the top of and the front of the headlight assembly using a phillips screwdriver or an open-end wrench.
+1. Remove the front turn signal light assembly mounting screw located at the top of the headlight assembly using a phillips screwdriver.

-2. Move the headlight assembly forward.
+2. Move the front turn signal light assembly forward until it pops out from the fender.

-3. Remove the bulb socket from the headlight assembly by turning it counterclockwise.
+3. Remove the bulb holder from the front turn signal light assembly by turning it counterclockwise.

-4. Remove the bulb from the socket by pushing it and turning counterclockwise.
-Install a new bulb in the socket.
+4. Pull the bulb out of the socket.
+Install a new bulb.

-5. Set the bulb socket into the headlight assembly and turn it clockwise until it locks.
+5. Set the bulb holder into the front turn signal light assembly and turn it clockwise until it locks.

-6. Set the headlight assembly into the vehicle body.
-Tighten the mounting screws.
+6. Set the front turn signal light assembly into the fender.
+Tighten the mounting screw.